Skip to content

 Inclusion criteria

-Meet International Classification of Headache Disorders criteria for acute post-traumatic headache as follows: * Traumatic injury to the head has occurred * Headache has developed within 7 days of injury to the head * Headache is not better accounted for by another diagnosis (e.g., migraine or tension-type headache) * The headache must be rated as moderate or severe in intensity at the time of initial evaluation
+Meet International Classification of Headache Disorders (3rd edition) criteria for acute post-traumatic headache as follows: * Traumatic injury to the head has occurred * Headache has developed within 7 days of injury to the head * Headache is not better accounted for by another diagnosis (e.g., migraine or tension-type headache) * The headache must be rated as moderate or severe in intensity at the time of initial evaluation

 Exclusion criteria